 People sometimes think that there is a trick to writing a personal statement for Oxford, or that we are looking for some special secret formula, but this is not the case.
-It’s important to remember that the same wording will be seen by all the universities you apply to and should therefore focus on the course you want to study, not the universities themselves.
-Please read this helpful advice from UCAS about writing your personal statement.
+It’s important to remember that you can only write one personal statement and so the same wording will be seen by all the universities you apply to.
+Your personal statement should therefore focus on the course you want to study, not the universities themselves.
+Please read this helpful advice from UCAS.

 How important is the personal statement?

 Universities build a picture of you as a student from all the different information you provide, to help decide whether or not to offer you a place.
 The picture is made up of several different pieces: your personal statement, academic record, predicted A-level grades (or equivalent), and your teacher's reference.
 For most courses at Oxford you will also need to take an admissions test or submit written work (check the details for your course).
 If your application is shortlisted, your interview will also be taken into account.
 This means that your personal statement is important but it’s not everything: it’s just one part of the overall picture.

 Tutors at Oxford are only interested in your academic ability and potential.
 They want to see that you are truly committed to the subject or subjects you want to study at university but it’s not enough just to say that you have a passion for something: you need to show tutors how you have engaged with your subject, above and beyond whatever you have studied at school or college.
 This can include any relevant extracurricular activities.